gzgracez/CS-109A-Final-Project/docs/background.md

 	- Solutions using the descriptors from the Spotify API were more efficient

 [TrailMix: An Ensemble Recommender System for Playlist Curation and Continuation](people.tamu.edu/~zhaoxing623/publications/XZ_TrailMix.pdf)
-+ RecSys feature TrailMix compared 3 recommender models:
++ Successful RecSys project TrailMix compared 3 recommender models:
 	- song clustering purely based on title
 	- decorated neural collaborative filtering
 	- decision tree